wlonk/arcadia/2015-02-post-playtest-2-outline.md

 3, 7 points or something).
 Some might also have “burn this key” type points, after which you have to chose a new key.

-**TODO**:

-Rewrite some of these triggers to be more proactive, and make rewards vary between different Dark Desires.

 ### Mad, Bad and Dangerous to Know

 You are a person of gigantic passions: great mirths and great melancholies.